lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 _Iris shakes her head and points her fists to Chomsky._

-> Wait, weren’t we supposed to be fighting?
+> Wait, weren't we supposed to be fighting?

 **ProfessorTree** _(19-Aug-18 04:22 PM)_